qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - NaN.
 Floating point NaN is not equal to any number including itself.
 NaN == NaN is always false (even if the bits are same).
 NaN != NaN is always true.
 Computing on NaN usually gives NaN (it can "contaminate" computation).
 - There are +Inf and -Inf.
 They are not NaN.
 - There is a negative zero -0.0 which is different to normal zero.
 The negative zero equals zero when using floating point comparision.
 Normal zero is treated as "positive zero".
+The two zeros behave differently in some computations (e.g. `1.0 / +0.0 == +Inf`, `1.0 / -0.0 == -Inf`)
 - Directly compare equality may fail.
 Compare equality by things like `abs(a - b) < 0.00001`
 - JS use floating point for all numbers.
 The max "safe" integer is $2^{53}-1$.
 The "safe" here means every integer in range can be accurately represented.
 Outside of the same range, some integers will become accurate.
 For large integer it's recommended to use `BigInt`.